fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

  ./build/fleet serve --dev --dev_license --logging_debug
 ```

-The server needs to run behind TLS with a valid certificate, so in a separate terminal window/tab, create a local tunnel to your server using `ngrok` (`brew install ngrok/ngrok/ngrok` if you don't have it.)
+Note: if you need to enroll VMs using MDM, the server needs to run behind TLS with a valid certificate.
+In a separate terminal window/tab, create a local tunnel to your server using `ngrok` (`brew install ngrok/ngrok/ngrok` if you don't have it.)

 ```
 ngrok http https://localhost:8080